madrury/madrury.github.io/_posts/2026-03-04-splitting-field.markdown

 The database lists the possible quotients of each group, so we can search our list for any of the four possibilities that has these quotients.
 This time, we have some good luck, [there is only one](https://people.maths.bris.ac.uk/~matyd/GroupNames/73/C2%5E2sF5.html).
 We've identified our group as:

-Which we summarize as:

 {% capture isomorphism-class-of-G %}
 $$ G \cong (\Z / 2\Z \times \Z / 2 \Z) \rtimes GA(1, 5) $$
 {% endcapture %}
 {% include result.html content=isomorphism-class-of-G %}

+### Identitfying the Complementary Subgroups
-A wiser man would stop here, but I am not a wise fellow.
-This product structure informs us that $G$ contains two subgroups:
+Wiser folk would stop here, but this is for recreation and there's more treasure to find.
+The semi-direct product structure informs us that $G$ contains two subgroups:

 - A **normal** copy of $\Z / 2\Z \times \Z / 2 \Z$.
 - A **complementary** copy of $GA(1, 5)$.

 We should be able to find these inside $G$.
 Let's try.

 The Galois correspondence will continue to guide us.
-A normal subgroup within the Galois group corresponds to a **normal subextension**, that is, a **splitting field**.
+A normal subgroup within the Galois group corresponds to a normal subextension, that is, a **splitting field**.
 We're looking for a splitting field with **index** four, and we actually already know one of those, its $B = \Qfive$[^has-to-be-it]!

 So we'd like to show that: